 In the summer, the region is rich with bird life, while several types of mountain sheep, goats, kiang roam the land.
 Even you can spot snow leopard.

 This tour takes you high into the mountains and along the ancient path, known as the Silk Route.
 It wasn’t until 1974 that any outside visitors could even travel here.

-Ladakh contains the highest pass in the world that is navigable by motor vehicles.
+Ladakh contains the highest mountain passes in the world that is navigable by motor vehicles.
 You will reach up to the lofty elevations of 18,380-feet.
-This motorcycle tour is for those with a true adventurous spirit.
+This motorcycle expedition is for those with a true adventurous spirit.
 Blind corners, steep climbs and drops, and plenty of narrow twists and turns will take you through this spectacular landscape.

 Ride Level is thrilling and varied from paved to dirt to gravel.
 It isn’t a route for the inexperienced biker, but an experienced rider will also find it enough of a challenge without being over faced.
 Temperatures can range from hot to quite cold, with rain, and even some snow possible.
 The weather is as unpredictable as the uncharted terrain, only adding to your adventure.

 There is no better way to get to know this wild landscape than on the back of a motorcycle.

 See the below day wise detailed itinerary of this expedition.

 Day 1: New Delhi to Manali (By AC Bus)